jaketae/jaketae.github.io/_posts/2020-06-05-spark-basics.md

 ## Count

 Another useful function is `.count()` and `.countByValue()`.
-As you might have easily guessed, these functions are literally used to count the number of elements itself or their number of occurences.
+As you might have easily guessed, these functions are literally used to count the number of elements itself or their number of occurrences.
 This is perhaps best demonstrated by an example.

 ```python